 The following year, in February 1881, Rimbaud developed a pain in his right knee that he thought was arthritis.
 A British doctor in Aden mistakenly diagnosed Rimbaud's knee pain as tubercular synovitis.
 When the pain grew agonizing, he returned to France for treatment.
-He was admitted to a hospital in Marseilles, where his right leg was amputated.
-The diagnosis was cancer.
+He was admitted to a hospital in Marseilles, where he was diagnosed with cancer.
+His right leg was amputated.
 After a brief stay at the family home in Charleville, Rimbaud tried to return to Africa, but on the way, his health deteriorated and he found himself back at the same hospital in Marseilles in great pain.

 He was attended by his younger sister, Isabelle, until he died in Marseilles on November 10th, 1891, at the age of 37.

 "Genius is the recovery of childhood at will." - Arthur Rimbaud

 Today's video features a reading of Arthur Rimbaud's poem Le Chercheuses de Poux (The Seekers of Lice) in English.
 Enjoy!